 Slightly larger and with more meat than other cuts of ribs, spare ribs are best prepared slow-cooked on a low heat until tender and juicy.
 Marinades can offer the perfect opportunity to put your stamp on meals, but remember to keep braising the ribs whilst cooking to keep them moist.

-Regularly used for roasting and very easy to prepare.
-This flavoursome cut has a lovely layer of fat to keep it moist during cooking and is perfect for a traditional roast.
-Rub the shoulder with sea salt for the most amazing crackling.
+Very easy to prepare, this flavoursome cut has a lovely layer of fat to keep it moist during cooking and is perfect for a traditional roast – rub the shoulder with sea salt for the most amazing crackling.
 This versatile cut is also perfect for steaks, diced, minced or, cooked slowly, it’s ideal for pulled porc.

-Some say the most economical cut, the neck is ideal for soups, stocks and stews.
+Some say the most economical cut, the neck – also known as the collar – is ideal for soups, stocks and stews.
 Well-muscled but still really tasty, the neck produces a wonderfully succulent texture.
 For the best roasting results, it should be cooked slow and low.
 With a fine marbling of fat, this lesser known cut is packed full of flavour.

 Blade steaks come from near the shoulder and contain the blade bone.
 Thanks to being rich in marbling, they are very flavoursome and remain tender throughout cooking.
 This cut is ideal for those in a hurry – quickly braise, grill or sauté the porc, but be careful not to overcook the meat.